 Chart 2: Electric Use in Windham (05359) per Sector

 To translate this energy demand into dollar amounts, we can estimate a cost of $0.1435 per kilowatt-hour (Vermont state average for electricity costs across all sectors in 2015).
-Based on the above data, residences in town paid almost $982,767.36 dollars in 2014 for 6,848,553 kWh.
-Commercial facilities paid just over $567,835.24 dollars for their 3,957,040 kWh of electricity.
-In Windham, electricity usage places the highest energy cost burden on its homeowners and businesses.
+Based on the above data, residences in town paid almost $351,358 in 2016 for 2,448,485 kWh.
+Commercial facilities paid just over $28,459.64 dollars for their 198,325 kWh of electricity.
+In Windham, electricity usage places the lowest energy cost burden on its homeowners and businesses.

 Windham’s Current Transportation Use

 According to 2010 U.S. Census Bureau data, Windham has 167 primary housing units, (not vacant or used for seasonal/recreational purposes).
 Based on that number of households, it can be estimated that there are 321 vehicles on Windham’s roads, which consume 684 gallons per vehicle of fossil fuel each year.
-To get this gallon/year rate, you multiple the number of vehicles (22,290) by estimated vehicle miles traveled (12,500) divided by average fuel economy (22) and remove 9% of usage because of ethanol in gasoline.
+To get this gallon/year rate, you multiply the number of vehicles (22,290) by estimated vehicle miles traveled (12,500) divided by average fuel economy (22) and remove 9% of usage because of ethanol in gasoline.
 Below is a table summarizing the averages and estimates used to arrive at the values.